roman-milk/roman-milk.github.io/making-mother-my-slut.md

+===

- ****** Making Mother My Slut Pt.
-02 ****** bydickpounder73© I watched my new slut, my new sub walk out of my room.
+I watched my new slut, my new sub walk out of my room.
 That sweet ass glistening in the light from our cum, and I smiled at myself, so proud of my new property, my mother, MY submissive slut.

  Laughing to myself, "I need to rethink this leaving when I graduate, now that I have an entirely different mom."